russross/meddler/README.md

     unmarshals on load.

 *   jsongzip: same, but compresses using gzip on save, and uncompresses on load

+*   gob: encodes the field value using Gob when saving, and decodes on load.

+*   gobgzip: same, but compresses using gzip on save, and uncompresses on load

 You can implement custom meddlers as well by implementing the